 Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

-If you’ve ever experienced a rush of anxiety on Sunday afternoon: the list of things left undone, the chatter in your head, the dread of Monday, you’re not alone.
+If you’ve ever felt a rush of anxiety on Sunday afternoon, the list of things left undone, the chatter in your head, the dread of Monday, you’re not alone.
 The “Sunday Scaries” are a real thing.
 But what most people attempt to solve with productivity tips actually requires something much deeper.

 A Sunday reset ritual for mental health is not about color-coded planners or cleaning your whole house before 8 PM.